reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

   </tbody>
 </table>

-The invalidation behaviour can be summarized like so:
+The invalidation behavior can be summarized like so:

 **General tag**